 A statutory Advance Care Directive is active as soon as it is appropriately witnessed but it cannot be used to make decisions until the person who made it has lost capacity.
 This means a direction about medical treatment in an Advance Care Directive will not operate, and any substitute decision-maker who is appointed by a Directive cannot make any decisions unless the person loses capacity.

-Learn about South Australia's laws on capacity here.
+Learn about South Australia's laws on capacity at Capacity and consent to medical treatment.

 What can an Advance Care Directive cover?